5 Critical Steps to Mend a Broken Heart

 Healing after a break up isn’t a linear journey.
 It’s a two step forward, one step back kind of thing.
 Overall, if the relationship was a positive experience, be grateful for it.
 Hopefully, it confirmed that the type of person you’re looking for is out there.
 Experiencing loss is part of life unfortunately.
 But there is a silver lining.

 Going through difficult experiences makes you more empathetic because you can relate to other people’s pain.
-Use it to be kinder to yourself and other people.
+Use it to be kinder to yourself and others.

 So, how do you mend a broken heart?
 Slowly.
 Healing from loss is a process.
 As my favorite therapist used to say: if you can’t get out of it, get into it!
 Don’t ignore your feelings and avoid dealing with the grief.
 Rather, lean into it.